litstack/docs/crud/table.md

 ## Relation

-In a normal table column you can directly display attributes for relations.
-With the relation method, a link to the corresponding CRUD form can be displayed as well.
-Therefore the `related` name of the relation and `routePrefix` of the corresponding CRUD config must be specified.
+In some cases, you may want to link a relation directly in your table.
+This can be achieved by using the `relation` method.
+The related `name` of the relation and `routePrefix` of the corresponding CRUD config must be specified.

 ```php
 use App\Models\Product;